Sfailla/notes-app/Readme.md

-This application utilizes the Yarg arguments package from NPM
+This application utilizes the yarg package from NPM which im learning gives you more command line options then just process.argv.

-By letting us create and assign functionality to our own custom cli arguments.
+This application I make custom command line flags that I can use to interact with the serverside javascript.
 You can also add read list and remove notes all through the command line.